Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: Numerical example

-Figure 1 shows the optimal rate of convergence for dG(0)-dG(1) and dG(0)-cG(1) with uniform in time $L_2$-norm for the displacement, that is in agreement with \eqref{Error-Full-IN1_2(Rh,Ph)}.
-The figure for the error estimate \eqref{Error-Full-IN1_1(Rh,Rh)} is very similar, as expected.
+Figure 1 shows the optimal rate of convergence for dG(0)-cG(1) and dG(1)-cG(1) with uniform in time $L_2$-norm for the displacement and the velocity, that is in agreement with \eqref{Error-Full-IN1_1(Rh,Rh)} and \eqref{Error-Full-IN1_2(Rh,Ph)}.
+We have used short time $T=1$ and long time $T=10$.
+The figures for the error estimates \eqref{Error-Full1_1(Rh,Rh)} and \eqref{Error-Full1_3(Rh,Ph)} are very similar, as expected, and therefore they are not presented here.

+The behaviour of the errors $\|e_1(t)\|$ and $\|e_2(t)\|$ in time are shown in Figure 2 for both dG(0) and dG(1), with $T=10$.
+We note that the slope of error accumulation is very small, in particular, for dG(1) in compare with the finest time mesh $10*2^{-9}$.
+This shows that the error accumulation does not depend on time $T$ in long-time integration, since the the stability constants are independent of $T$.

+The total energy of the system is $ \frac12\|\nabla u\|^2 + \frac12\|\dot u \|^2 = \frac{\pi}{4}$.
+The discrete energy (for three different time steps) has been compared with the theoretical energy in Figure 3, for both methods dG(0) and dG(1).
+In Figure 4, we show the discrete energy for dG(0) with the time step $k=10\cdot 2^{-9}$, and for dG(1) with even a bigger time step $k=10\cdot 2^{-7}$.
+In all experiments dG(1) outperforms dG(0).
+It is shown that dG(1) is much more accurate even with a considerably larger time step.

-\textbf{Acknowledgment.} We would like thank Prof. Omar Lakkis for fruitful discussion and his constructive comments.
+\textbf{Acknowledgment.} We would like to thank the anonymous referee for constructive comments that helped us to improve the manuscript.
+We also thank Prof. Omar Lakkis for fruitful discussion and his constructive comments.